 In the event that Dominican University cancels classes due to inclement weather, clinical will be cancelled.
 If the clinical day already started when Dominican University cancels classes, students will be dismissed provided that it is safe to leave the clinical site.
 Clinical instructors may cancel clinical during inclement weather due to safety concerns.
-Any cancelled clinical will need to be rescheduled.
+Faculty will reach out to the student in the event of a school closure or clinical cancelation with the plan to make up the experience which may include an alternative day at the clinical site, simulation, or other experiential learning activities.
 Please refer to the Dominican University School Closure Policy.